Is Biting a Good Self Defense Technique

 4) Risky Technique

-A huge problem with biting is for you to bite someone, you need to get your face close to them.
-You expose your face, which makes it much easier for your opponent to hit you.
+A huge problem with biting is that to bite someone, you need to get your face close to them.
+This exposes your face, making it much easier for your opponent to hit you.
 Plus, biting means you’re already covering your face, inhibiting your view of the fight and putting you at a disadvantage.

 5) Loose Teeth